Eligibility for the Household Support Fund

 We already hold household details for customers we consider to be eligible:

-• eligible credits will be applied direct to the customers Council Tax account in June
+- eligible households received credits direct to Council Tax accounts in June

 Discretionary scheme eligibility